-TIS and RTime and the programmes of study in PSHE all provide examples of skills and vocabulary for adults to use to encourage learning in this way.
+The programmes of study in PSHE provide examples of skills and vocabulary for adults to use to encourage learning in this way.

 Special celebrations, Roles and Responsibilities:

 Social learning is encouraged by pupils having the opportunity to praise each other.
 Peer praise is very meaningful for pupils.
 Older children acting as role models, for example, lunch time encourages positive interactions and aspirations.